ZettelGeist/zettelgeist/docs/tutorial.md

 - Click "File>Download as" and select "Plain Text (.txt)"

-- Immediately, it will save to your computer (into the directory set by your browser for downloads--usually Downloads).
+- Immediately, it will save to your computer (into the directory set by your browser for downloads -- usually Downloads).

 - You can click on the download tab at the bottom of your browser to open it, or go into the directory to see it there.
 It will look just like your original, but maybe a little simpler in a plain text editor (which is retro-cool).